aabbtree77/tensors/index.md

 Another very tricky moment is that one can compose tensors with non-tensors to obtain new tensors.
 Nobody knows what these primitives are as they come from different places: $\epsilon_{ijkl}$, $\sigma_{i}$, $\gamma_{i}$, $p_{\alpha}$, $\partial_{ij}$, $A_{i}$, $\Gamma_{ijk}$...
 [G. B. Gurevich (1964)](https://archive.org/details/bwb_KS-459-263) and [P. Cvitanovic (2008)](https://birdtracks.eu/PUPlink.htm) may shed some dim light here.

+A canonical example is a partial derivative of a vector.
+Both are tensors (vectors), but the application of the former to the latter is not a tensor, see [Kay (1988)](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf).

 ## [Never Mind the Kronecker](https://www.amazon.com/Never-Mind-Beethoven-Vol-1/dp/B00008ENM4)

 Unlearning is essential.
 Reductionism to matrices is counter-productive.

 It is tempting to define a tensor as a weighted sum of the Kronecker product of vectors:

 $$
 \begin{align}